Liesse-Notre-Dame: Basilica of Notre-Dame de Liesse

-Ever since the twelfth century Liesse Notre Dame (Our Lady of Joy) has been a center of Marian pilgrimage.

-The basilica was built during the late thirteenth and early fourteenth centuries and probably replaced an earlier chapel.
+The basilica was built during the late thirteenth and early fourteenth centuries.
 According to ancient documents, the first shrine of Liesse was built by the pious Bartholomew of Vir, with the stones left over from the construction of Laon Cathedral.
-The portal and façade were constructed in the fifteenth century by Bishop of Laon, Charles of Luxembourg (1473-1519), son of the Count of Saint Pol, Constable of France under Louis XI.
+The portal and façade were constructed in the fifteenth century by Bishop of Laon, Charles of Luxembourg (1473–1519), son of the Count of Saint Pol, Constable of France under Louis XI.
 Formerly one of the portal stones were engraved with the inscription:

-As a monument of their piety and their gratitude to the Virgin Mary, this holy temple was built in 1134 by the knights of Eppes.
-It was rebuilt in 1384 and enlarged in 1480."

 In November 1568, the troops of the Protestant Prince of Orange looted the village and its church, and having broken the statues and removed the bells, set fire to the church, reducing the bell tower to ashes.
 Restoration commenced nine years later.

-At a young age, Madame Acarie was brought to Liesse in 1572 by her parents and consecrated to Our Lady, as was the child Henri Boudon.
+At a young age, Madame Acarie was brought to Liesse in 1572 by her parents, as was the child Henri Boudon.
 It was a favorite shrine of Princess Henrietta Maria of France.
 Jean-Jacques Olier visited in 1632.
 In 1686, after Trinity Sunday, 1686, after Jean-Baptiste de La Salle and the Brothers took their first vows, they made a pilgrimage to Liesse, walking all through the night, and again pronounced the vows before at the statue of Our Lady of Joy above the main altar).
 The church is now a minor basilica.
 Benedict Labre made a pilgrimage to Liesse in 1770.

 Prior to the Revolution, pilgrimages supported the economy of the village.
 There were a number of hostelries to provide accommodations for pilgrims.
 The manufacture and sale of religious souvenirs was a dominant activity.
-Destroyed during the revolution, the shrine was later rebuilt.
+The shrine was destroyed during the French Revolution, and later rebuilt.